matteobongio/stats-notes/main.typ

 *Probablility Mass Function*

-A random vvariable $X$ is continuous if its cumulative distrobution function $F_x(x)$ is continuous
+A random vvariable $X$ is continuous if its cumulative distribution function $F_x(x)$ is continuous

 $